ryanbrand/GANTextToImage/README.md

 1. Train a model (see above)
 2. Modify appropriate `.yml` file to point to your saved checkpoint.
-3. For each dataset:
+3. Evaluate a hierarchical model on the bird (CUB) or flower (Oxford-102) datasets using pretrained network:
-  - Run `python main.py --cfg cfg/eval_birds.yml --gpu 0` to generate samples from captions in birds validation set.
+  - `python main.py --cfg cfg/eval_birds.yml --gpu 0` to generate samples from captions in birds validation set.
-  - Run `python main.py --cfg cfg/eval_flowers.yml --gpu 0` to generate samples from captions in flowers validation set.
+  - `python main.py --cfg cfg/eval_flowers.yml --gpu 0` to generate samples from captions in flowers validation set.